Five Members: The attempted arrest

 Without agreement from the Commons, Charles faced difficulties in having the Five Members taken into custody.
 He had been considering decisive action for some time, but became hesitant.
 Both the queen and Lord Digby advised him to go down to the Commons with an armed guard, and to make the arrest in person.
 It was alleged that the queen exclaimed, "Go you poltroon.
 Go and pull those rogues out by the ears, or never see my face again"; the king yielded.
-To ensure there would be no armed resistance, he first sent a message to the Lord Mayor of London forbidding him from sending men to protect parliament.
+To ensure there would be no armed resistance, he first sent a message to the Lord Mayor of London forbidding him from sending men to protect Parliament.
 Then, on 4 January 1642, he set off for the House, accompanied by around four hundred armed men.

 The Five Members, who had been expecting the king to strike, took their seats as usual that morning.
-At about three o'clock, they received word via the French Ambassador that Charles was on his way, and they left the House and took a waiting barge to the City of London.
+At about three o'clock, they received word via the French ambassador, Jacques d'Étampes, that Charles was on his way, and they left the House and took a waiting barge to the City of London.

 Charles entered the precincts of the House with about eighty men, armed with pistols and swords.
 They remained in the lobby while Charles entered the Commons chamber accompanied only by his nephew, the Elector Palatine.
 Roxburghe, one of Charles' retainers, propped the doors open so that the members in the chamber could see the troops making play with their pistols.

 Charles removed his hat and walked to the front, saluting some members as he passed.
 The members stood in silence.
 Addressing Speaker of the House William Lenthall, he said "Mr Speaker, I must for a time make bold with your chair".
 Lenthall vacated it.
 Calling first for one of the members, and then another, he was met with total silence.
 He asked the speaker where they were.
 Kneeling, Lenthall responded:

 May it please your majesty, I have neither eyes to see nor tongue to speak in this place but as this House is pleased to direct me whose servant I am here; and I humbly beg your majesty's pardon that I cannot give any other answer than this to what your majesty is pleased to demand of me.

-This was the first time that a speaker had declared his allegiance to the liberty of parliament rather than the will of the monarch.
+This was the first time that a speaker had declared his allegiance to the liberty of Parliament rather than the will of the monarch.

 The king responded: Tis no matter, I think my eyes are as good as another's."
 He studied the benches for 'a pretty while' then lamented "all my birds have flown".
 He left the chair and walked out "in a more discontented and angry passion than he came in", followed by shouts of "Privilege!
 Privilege!" from the members.